Killing of Jamar Clark: Shooting

 Jamar Clark was attending the birthday party of Nekelia Sharp, who was hosting the event at her apartment on the 1600 block of Plymouth Avenue North in Minneapolis.
 Sharp and her husband engaged in a dispute and Clark's girlfriend grabbed Sharp, after which Sharp and Clark's girlfriend fought.
 Clark stepped in to pull his girlfriend away and, according to Sharp, Clark's girlfriend hit him.
 The pair left and soon, someone called for help and paramedics were called.
 Sharp let them into her apartment and they escorted Clark's girlfriend to the ambulance, which Clark approached after she had entered it.
-An onlooker reported that both the paramedics and police who had arrived at the scene asked Clark to step away from the ambulance and that police then stepped out of their car, arrested Clark on the ground, and the EMS supervisor placed a knee on Clark's chest, after which point he was shot.
+An onlooker reported that both the paramedics and police who had arrived at the scene asked Clark to step away from the ambulance and that police then stepped out of their car, arrested Clark on the ground, and the EMS supervisor placed a knee on Clark's chest, after which he was shot.

 County Attorney accounts say that Clark got into a confrontation with paramedics and then when police officers responded at 12:45 a.m., a struggle ensued, Clark obtained the officer's gun, leading to the shooting by the other officer.
 Hennepin County Attorney Mike Freeman said that Clark was resisting and was not handcuffed.
 In a statement on November 16, police chief Janeé Harteau said that the Minneapolis Police Department's preliminary information was that Clark was not restrained with handcuffs when shot.
 An autopsy report, released on November 17, by the Hennepin County Medical Examiner concluded that Clark died from a gunshot wound to the head.

 The President of the Minneapolis Police Union Bob Kroll said that Clark was actively resisting arrest and tried to take the weapon of one of the officers, and that he was not handcuffed at the moment of the shooting.
 Clark's DNA was found on the handle of one of the officers' gun.
 Mike Freeman said there was no forensic evidence on Clark's arm indicating he was handcuffed at the time of shooting.
 In addition, he stated that 10 law enforcement and paramedic witnesses including the officers involved said he was not handcuffed.